gomezpirry/bforos-frontend/README.md

 `````
 composer-rest-server
 `````
-use `admin@bforos-bnav1` as the card name and select: never use namespaces; not to secure the generated API; yes to enable event publication; no to enable TLS security.
+use `admin@bforos` as the card name and select: never use namespaces; not to secure the generated API; yes to enable event publication; no to enable TLS security.

 ## Interacting with an Angular application

-In order to build the user interfaces for this busness networ please clone the repository and follow the instructions
+In order to build the user interfaces for this busness network please clone the repository and follow the instructions

 `````
 git clone https://github.com/Blockchain4openscience/bforos-frontend